androidArea/Youtube-Player/README.md

 # Youtube-Player

- * Built to learn using Youtube-Api in Android
+ * Built to learn use of Youtube-Api in Android